Behaviour

 Loscoe School Rules

-Our expectations for good behaviour are embedded within our three whole school rules.
+Our expectations for positive behaviour are deeply rooted in our three whole-school rules.

 Praise and rewards